-Circle of Friends (Advisors: Ms.Riffle & Ms. Freas-S252) - a club for all CHS students (with or without disabilities).
+Circle of Friends (Advisors: Ms.Riffle) - a club for all CHS students (with or without disabilities).
 Typical students along with students with special needs meet regularly to socialize and participate in activities together, such as attending a football or basketball game or the COF Prom.
 Most activities are during students' lunch time.
 The goal of the club is to promote the understanding and acceptance of differences among high school students and build friendships.
 There is no fee to participate.
-See Ms. Riffle or Ms. Freas in S252 to sign up and receive reminders.
+See Ms. Riffle in S252 to sign up and receive reminders.